vhok/notes/typescript.md

   However, it's still advantageous because we know that the error can be narrowed down to issues caused at runtime rather than during development
   (ie eliminating a set of possible   causes).
 This saves a lot of troubleshooting time.
  - Variable assignment doesn't require explicit definition of their type because TypeScript has a feature called **type inference**.
 TypeScript does its best to understand which    type is being assigned.
 However, it's good practice to include when a value hasn't been clearly defined for the variable (ie when type cannot be inferred).
- - Explicitly annotating an object as 'object' will throw errors if you try to access the properties.
-This is because being explicit indicates we have an object where we don't      give any information to TypeScript.

 ## Tips
 - When working in TypeScript keep the compiled JavaScript file closed to prevent error messages on duplicate implementations.
+- Explicitly annotating an object as 'object' will throw errors if you try to access the properties.
+This is because an annotation of 'object' doesn't provide information about   properties.